renderedtext/semaphore-docs-new/source/docs/test_boosters/splitting-your-test-suite-with-test-boosters.md

 slider.
 You can choose the number of threads you think is best regarding your current needs and subscription plan.

+The estimates are made based on your Insights report and may vary as your test suite changes.
+Generally, Test Boosters can make better estimates if you have more entries in your Insights report history.

 As you move the slider to the right, if you exceed the number of threads available on your current subscription plan, you will see a horizontal bar below the slider with information on your current thread usage.